Page Reviewed / Updated - Apr. 2015

 Functional Ability - applicants, at a minimum, must require the level of care provided in nursing homes.
 An assessment by qualified medical professionals is the norm in determining this qualification.

 Financial Status - applicants must be financially qualified for Rhode Island Medicaid, also referred to as the Medical Assistance Program.
 Both income and assets are taken into consideration.
-In 2014, unmarried or widowed applicants are limited to $4,000 in countable assets.
-Countable assets do not include the home or vehicle.
+In 2015, unmarried or widowed applicants are limited to $4,000 in countable assets.
+Countable assets do not include the home, vehicle, and life insurance policies with a benefit of less than $4000.

 Each participant in the Personal Choice program is assessed and found eligible for a different array of services.
 These might include: